 The most complicated but also effective way to layer the money is by moving around the funds to many different accounts, and sometimes to accounts with different names and corporate identities, and transferring the funds to states where bank secrecy is still applied.
-This will usually "muddle the trail" and break any connection between the money and the crime that was originally committed and make any investigation harder as, while the authorities are getting permission to access the account, the funds will be moved to escape being caught.
-This leads to a constant chase around the globe, which can be won by the launderer by constantly moving the funds to make it impossible for the authorities to access them.
-When such "layering" is being done by a professional money launderer, the money will be moved up to ten times before proceeding to the last step of the laundering cycle.13
+This will usually "muddle the trail" and break any connection between the money and the crime that was originally committed and make any investigation harder as, while the authorities are

-United Nations Toolkit on synthetic drugs.
+10 United Nations Toolkit on synthetic drugs.
 Money Laundering Methods.
 [Online] United Nations.
 Available at: https://syntheticdrugs.unodc.org/syntheticdrugs/en/cybercrime/launderingproceeds/methods.html.